 The complaint or grievance process has to be followed in accordance with the rules of the organization for the Students Rights Subcommittee, and enable the student to know the result of his complaints.
+Communication between the students and the academic advisors or the staff members are done through emails only, any taken decisions will be sent to students through emails , too.

 Academic complaints or grievances shall include: admission, grades, academic suspension, and deception, in addition to copyright violation.